MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/1_problem_identification.md

-# 🧭 Milestone 1 Retrospective
+# Retrospective

 ## Team Vibe Check 😎

 - **Communication status:** Finding our rhythm, slowly but surely.
+Group chat buzzing… then sudden radio silence… then a surprise ping!
-- **General mood:** More focused, more alive, slightly overcaffeinated.
+- **General mood:** Stuck in the ideas maze, but found a secret door just in time.
-- **Collaboration style:** Respectful, curious, and surprisingly open to unexpected ideas.
+- **Collaboration style:** ⚡Lots of sparks, some smoke, a few “hmm, what now?” moments.

 ---